Blue Theme Orange Theme Green Theme Red Theme

 Getting started with the solution

 For this solution, we're going to use the PostgreSQL database system which can be downloaded from http://www.postgresql.org/.
-You can also find a good documentation in this site.
+You can also find good documentation on this site.
 For the creation of the database and its underlying schema, we're going to use pgAdmin III.
-In order to access to the PostgreSQL database system from Microsoft.NET, we're going to use NpgSQL2 driver for ADO.NET which can be downloaded from http://npgsql.projects.postgresql.org/.
+In order to access the PostgreSQL database system from Microsoft.NET, we're going to use the NpgSQL2 driver for ADO.NET which can be downloaded from http://npgsql.projects.postgresql.org/.
 When you unzip the npgsql archive, you can find the driver in the Npgsql.dll library inside the bin directory.

 Now let's open the pgAdmin III management console and create a connection to the PostgreSQL database system (see Figure 1).